varunvasudeva1/ollama-server-docs/README.md

 Refer to [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-10) for more information on setting up UFW.

-### Open WebUI
+### Docker

-In this step, we'll install Docker and Open WebUI.
 Docker is a containerization platform that allows you to run applications in isolated environments.
-Open WebUI is a web-based interface for managing Ollama models and chats, and provides a beautiful, performant UI for communicating with your models.

-You will want to do this if you want to access your models from a web interface.
-If you're fine with using the command line or want to consume models through a plugin/extension, you can skip this step.

-#### Docker

 This subsection follows [this guide](https://docs.docker.com/engine/install/debian/) to install Docker Engine on Debian.

 - Run the following commands:
     ```